 92 C.E.

-Anacletus’s martyrdom brought the Pauline succession to an end, and Rome’s dual leadership collapsed into a single episcopacy under the already reigning Petrine bishop, Clement, who now governed alone.
+Anacletus’s martyrdom brought the Pauline succession to an end.
+The Pauline line is eclipsed as the Petrine faction consolidates control, leading to the rise of a single, episcopal succession in Rome under the already reigning Petrine bishop, Clement, who now governed alone.

 98 C.E.